TYPO3-Solr/ext-solr/Documentation/Releases/solr-release-11-5.rst

 This is a maintenance release for TYPO3 11.5, containing:

 - [BUGFIX:BP:11.5] Fix error when indexing pages with field processing instruction categoryUidToHierarchy by @dkd-kaehm in `#3462 <https://github.com/TYPO3-Solr/ext-solr/pull/3462>`__
-- [BUGFIX:BP:11.5] Custom doktype is deleted from solr after saving with custom queue configuration by @dkd-friedrich in `#3468 <https://github.com/TYPO3-Solr/ext-solr/pull/3468>`__
+- [BUGFIX:BP:11.5] Custom doktype is deleted from Solr after saving with custom queue configuration by @dkd-friedrich in `#3468 <https://github.com/TYPO3-Solr/ext-solr/pull/3468>`__
 - [BUGFIX:BP:11.5] Don't use minimum-stability dev on TYPO3 stable in build/CI by @dkd-kaehm in `#3464 <https://github.com/TYPO3-Solr/ext-solr/pull/3464>`__
 - [BUGFIX:BP:11.5] Fix value resolution in SOLR_RELATION by @dkd-friedrich in `#3484 <https://github.com/TYPO3-Solr/ext-solr/pull/3484>`__
 - [FEATURE:P:11.5] Add new option manualSortOrderDelimiter for facets by @dkd-kaehm in `#3494 <https://github.com/TYPO3-Solr/ext-solr/pull/3494>`__